 Students who are charged for the university student health insurance plan may choose to enroll in the plan or may choose to waive the charge if their own health insurance meets minimum qualifications for coverage in the UMass Dartmouth area.

 Before you decide to waive out of the plan: The UMass Dartmouth student health insurance plan offers advantages for students who may be covered under a parent/guardian's plan, but who may not be adequately covered in the UMass Dartmouth area.
 See below for more information.

 Students must either enroll or waive enrollment via their COIN account.
 (In the Finances section, select the Waive/Enroll Health Insurance Form link.)

 All enrolled F1 visa international students and matriculated J-1 students are required to purchase the university student health insurance plan (regardless of the number of credits for which they are registered).
-An exception can be made if the student is covered under an American insurance through a spouse or the student's embassy that meets the minimum requirements or is a Fulbright Scholar.
+An exception can be made if the student is covered under an American insurance through a spouse or the student's embassy that meets the minimum requirements, is a Fulbright Scholar or is covered under a MassHealth or MassConnector plan.
 All non-matriculated J-1 students must either purchase the student health insurance or show evidence that they have adequate insurance that can be used in this country.

 Information about waiving coverage

 Deadline: Full-time and three-fourths-time students must complete the online waiver form indicating whether or not they want to enroll in the school health insurance plan by the fall 2014 deadline of October 17.
 Students newly enrolled for the spring 2015 must complete the online waiver by March 2, 2014.
 Be aware that if a student chooses to waive out of the student health plan, he or she will not be eligible to enroll again for one year.
 The only exceptions are if a student is dropped from his or her health plan and submits proof to the Health Services office within 30 days of being dropped from coverage.
 Only new students can enroll in January.